 Space Environment and Radiation Effects (SERE)

 Testing in space is expensive and time consuming.
 In cases where in-space testing is possible the data that can be collected is extremely limited.
 The combination of these issues poses a significant challenge to space programs and new technologies alike.
-In response to this, EMA is in the process of building its state of the art Space Environment and Radiation Effects (SERE) test facility.
+In response to this, EMA has built their state of the art Space Environment and Radiation Effects (SERE) commercial test facility.
 EMA’s goal is to make space evaluations possible for all companies through a complete test facility and modern simulation tools.

 EMA also understands that testing is difficult and expensive.
 Some programs have high degrees of risk that need to be addressed in the design stage, or issues that need to be looked at that aren’t possible to test.
 As a result, simulation presents a capability necessary for space related engineers to have at their disposal.
-EMA is in the process of developing EMA3D Charge, a fully coupled surface and internal charging simulation environment.
-Building on the foundation of EMA’s existing space simulation tool, EMA3D® charge will combine CAD and workflow capabilities familiar to users with the capability to analyze almost any conceivable space radiation environment.
+EMA has developed EMA3D® Charge, a fully coupled surface and internal charging simulation environment.
+Building on the foundation of EMA’s existing space simulation tool, EMA3D® Charge combines CAD and workflow capabilities familiar to users with the capability to analyze almost any conceivable space radiation environment.

 With its facility located in the Berkshire Innovation Center in Pittsfield, MA, the EMA SERE team comprises some of the world’s foremost experts in the space sector.
 The SERE team has a wealth of expertise in both simulation and testing and has played critical roles in many major space programs.